 The compensation consultants compared the number of restricted Common Share awards as recommended by the CEO to similar awards granted to comparable officers in the targeted peer group.
 Based on their review and analysis of current compensation practices and peer group data in the REIT industry, the compensation consultants recommended that executive officers be granted awards identical to the number of restricted Common Shares awarded in the previous year, but that the award for Mr. Steven B. Tanger be increased by 24,000 shares to 144,000 shares, which was consistent with the award that was issued to Stanley K. Tanger when he served as Chief Executive Officer, and that the award for Mr. Marchisello be increased by 6,000 shares due to the increase in the scope of his responsibilities during the year due to the retirement of the Company's Senior Vice President of Operations.
-Based on such recommendations and consistent with the advice of the Compensation Committee, on January 11, 2010, the Option Committee awarded 144,000 restricted Common Shares to Mr. Steven B. Tanger, 62,000 restricted Common Shares to Mr. Frank C. Marchisello, Jr., 6,000 restricted Common Shares to each of the other senior executive officers and 5,000 shares to the non-senior executive officers.
+Based on such recommendations and consistent with the advice of the Compensation Committee, on January 11, 2010, the Option Committee awarded 144,000 restricted Common Shares to the non-senior executive officers.
 The Option Committee awarded Thomas E. McDonough, who joined the Company as Executive Vice President of Operations in August 2010, 10,000 restricted shares effective upon the commencement of his employment.